Published on 2024-10-30

 If I have to undertake a similar effort in the future, I think I would strongly consider going with Zig instead.
 We'll see.
 In any case, the next time someone say 'just rewrite it in Rust', point them to this article, and ask them if that changed their mind ;)

-If you enjoy what you're reading, you want to support me, and can afford it: Donate.
+If you enjoy what you're reading, you want to support me, and can afford it: Support me.
 That allows me to write more cool articles!

 This blog is open-source!
 If you find a problem, please open a Github issue.
 The content of this blog as well as the code snippets are under the BSD-3 License which I also usually use for all my personal projects.
 It's basically free for every use but you have to mention me as the original author.